-Google Updater was distributed as a suite of software programs and as a part of the Google pack.
+Google Updater was distributed as a suite of software programs and as a part of the Google Pack.
 It is no longer supported and we strongly recommend you to uninstall this application.

-We all know that Google has been established as the biggest company and offers social networking services, office software, cloud storage, webmail and other hundreds of services.
+We all know that Google has been established as the biggest company and offers social networking services, office software, cloud storage, webmail, and other hundreds of services.

 Google Chrome browser (Internet browser) uses GoogleUpdate.exe to search for any latest updates and downloads the same.
-This is also used to send usage statistic which includes software and hardware information to Google particularly for analysis.
+This is also used to send usage statistics which includes software and hardware information to Google particularly for analysis.
 Google Chrome browser may cause multiple issues if you disable this process.

 Please check the .exe file (executable file) before running the same on your computer.
 In modern days, Malware can be renamed to anything like .exe file extension and it can be located on your local hard drive as well.
 Please ensure that your local hard (Windows or System32 folder) does not contain any non-Microsoft executable files (.exe files).
 If so, those files may be a worm infection, Trojan, Spyware, or a Virus.

-We would like to inform that GoogleUpdate.exe application may cause any issues occasionally and it is not an important process or a required system file for the Windows Operating system.
+We would like to inform you that GoogleUpdate.exe application may cause any issues occasionally and it is not an important process or a required system file for the Windows Operating system.
 It is a service and “gupdate” is the service name.
 You will face security vulnerabilities and other issues if the application was stopped or disabled.
-The program does not have a visible window and digital signature was available within the file.
+The program does not have a visible window and a digital signature was available within the file.